kbroman/knitr_knutshell/pages/latex.md

 knitr.
 You also have a choice of using pdfLaTeX or [XeLaTeX](http://wiki.xelatex.org/doku.php).

-**Note**: There is another places in RStudio that you can select knitr vs Sweave: Tools (on menu bar) &rarr; Project Options and select Sweave on left, then again change the selection for "Weave Rnw files using:" from Sweave to knitr.
+**Note**: There is another place in RStudio that you can select knitr vs Sweave: Tools (on menu bar) &rarr; Project Options and select Sweave on left, then again change the selection for "Weave Rnw files using:" from Sweave to knitr.
 (From Tools on menu bar, you'll also see